Dear readers of ADxS.org, please forgive the disruption.

 • Serotonin

-• Dopamine,17 where T. gondii increases dopamine turnover in the brain.1819
+• Dopamine,17 whereby T. gondii increases dopamine turnover in the brain.1819

 1.2.
 Toxoplasma gondii and ADHD

-Studies on whether T. gondii increases or decreases the risk of ADHD are inconsistent.
+The study situation on the question of whether T. gondii increases or decreases the risk of ADHD is inconsistent.

-However, it has not been proven that this is due to the specific effect of T. gondii.
-Other infections of the mother during pregnancy also increase the ADHD risk of the child, such as rubella, herpes simplex 2 or influenza.
+However, there is no evidence that this is due to the specific effect of T. gondii.
+Other infections of the mother during pregnancy also increase the child’s risk of ADHD, such as rubella, herpes simplex 2 or influenza.

-Another study found no increased antibodies to T. gondii in ADHD sufferers.21 Another study found no statistical association between cat ownership by parents before the child’s birth and ADHD in the child at age 10.22 However, the same study found a 2.23-fold increased risk of ADHD in boys whose mother kept a dog before birth.
+Another study found no increased antibodies against T. gondii in ADHD sufferers.21 Another study found no statistical association between cat ownership by the parents before the birth of the child and ADHD in the child at the age of 10.22 However, the same study found a 2.23-fold increased risk of ADHD in boys whose mother kept a dog before birth.
 Girls were not affected.

 A larger study found that toxoplasmosis correlated with a 1.5-fold risk of ADHD (OR 2.5).23

-While Toxoplasma gondii increases dopamine metabolism in the brain, dopamine metabolism is typically decreased in ADHD.
-This may indicate that T. gondii is not a cause of ADHD.
+While Toxoplasma gondii increases dopamine metabolism in the brain, dopamine metabolism is typically reduced in ADHD.
+This could indicate that T. gondii is not a cause of ADHD.

-It is theoretically conceivable that T. gondii could partially mask an existing ADHD, since T. gondii has a dopamine-increasing effect, whereas in ADHD there is (among other things) a dopamine (effect) deficiency.
-This hypothesis could be supported by results of a study that found T- gondii antibodies 25% less frequently in ADHD sufferers than in nonaffected individuals.24 In contrast, a metastudy of 7 studies did not reach a clear conclusion.25 A recent study found a 2.8-fold risk of ADHD in adults with T. gondii seropositivity, increased IgG titer (serointensity), and stronger anti-T. gondii IgG avidity.
-Symptom severity in affected individuals was increased.
+It is theoretically conceivable that T. gondii could partially conceal existing ADHD, as T. gondii has a dopamine-increasing effect, whereas ADHD is characterized by a dopamine (effect) deficiency (among other things).
+This hypothesis could be supported by the results of a study according to which T gondii antibodies were found 25 % less frequently in ADHD sufferers than in non-affected persons.24 However, a meta-study of 7 studies came to no clear conclusion.25 A more recent study found a 2.8-fold risk of ADHD in adults with T. gondii seropositivity, increased IgG titer (serointensity) and higher anti-T. gondii IgG avidity.
+The severity of symptoms in those affected was increased.
 In particular, hyperactivity correlated with increased serointensity.26

 2. Lactobacillus rhamnosus (JB-1)

-Lactobacillus rhamnosus (JB-1) given to healthy mice increased the level of glutamate and glutamine by 10% and the level of N-acetylaspartate and N-acetylaspartylglutamic acid by 37% within 2 weeks and the level of GABA by 25% within 4 weeks.
+Lactobacillus rhamnosus (JB-1) given to healthy mice increased the level of glutamate and glutamine by 10 % within 2 weeks, the level of N-acetylaspartate and N-acetylaspartylglutamic acid by 37 % and the level of GABA by 25 % within 4 weeks.
 Glutamate and glutamine levels remained elevated for 4 weeks after the end of treatment.

-There were consistent changes in GABA-A and -B receptor subtypes in specific brain regions, which was associated with decreased anxiety and decreased depressive behavior.2728
+There were consistent changes in GABA-A and -B receptor subtypes in certain brain regions, which was associated with reduced anxiety and depression behavior.2728

 1. Johnson, Fitza, Lerner, Calhoun, Beldon, Chan, Johnson (2018): Risky business: linking Toxoplasma gondii infection and entrepreneurship behaviours across individuals and countries.
 Proc Biol Sci.
 2018 Jul 25; 285(1883): 20180822. doi: 10.1098/rspb.2018.0822, PMCID: PMC6083268, PMID: 30051870, n = 1495